 MLA 8 asks students to identify containers and elements.

-Before you build your citation determine if the source stands alone of if it is part of a larger work.
+Before you build your citation determine if the source stands alone of if it is contained in a larger work.
 A novel or a movie on DVD are both examples of single container sources.
-A periodical article from a database or a page from a website are examples of two container sources so you need to mention both in your citation.
+A periodical article from a database or a page from a website are examples of two container sources so you need to mention both the article/webpage and database/website in the citation.

 Elements are the compenents you need to include in any citation you build.
 Some sources include all nine elements while other include only a few.
 It's important to include the elements you know in the order listed in the graphic.